 In addition, a wholly-owned subsidiary of the Company acquired certain intellectual property and related assets of Gymboree Group, Inc. and related entities, including worldwide rights to the name "Gymboree".
-We have relaunched and plan to use the Gymboree brand to expand our business across our retail stores, e-commerce, international, and wholesale businesses.
-We also recently launched the Sugar & Jade brands and their products, relative to our existing products, the fashion choices we make with respect to our products, and our ability to integrate the Gymboree and the Sugar & Jade brands and their products into our existing marketing, sourcing, inventory, sales/e-commerce, customer relations, and logistics operations and systems will be critical to our ability to leverage the Gymboree and the Sugar & Jade brands to expand our business.
+We have relaunched the Gymboree brand to expand our business across our retail stores, e-commerce, international, and wholesale businesses.
+We also launched the Sugar & Jade brand in November 2021 and more recently, launched the PJ Place brand in October 2022.
+The positioning of the Gymboree, Sugar & Jade and PJ Place brands and their products, relative to our existing products, the fashion choices we make with respect to our products, and our ability to integrate the Gymboree, Sugar & Jade and PJ Place brands and their products into our existing marketing, sourcing, inventory, sales/e-commerce, customer relations, and logistics operations and systems will be critical to our ability to leverage all of these brands to expand our business.